 1) Before Surgery Day

-We say all of that to say, preparedness is crucial!
+We mention all of that to say that preparedness is crucial!

 Let’s say that your surgeon brings 10 cases per surgery day.
-That’s an immediate 30 lenses that need to be accounted for on that day (from 3 different consignments).
+That’s an immediate 30 lenses that need to be accounted for from 3 different consignments.
 That doesn’t include making sure you have backup lenses in case of contaminations.
 That also doesn’t include the scenario that your surgeon may be requesting premium lenses (like Torics or Multi-focals), or different brands/models throughout the day.

 It’s important to keep pace with this because surgeons will likely request the new technology when it’s available and giving them the opportunity to do so can improve patient satisfaction and offer a higher level of care.

-So back to prep, before the day even begins, all of the requested lenses need to be ordered, organized, checked for expiration/contamination, and ensure there are adequate backups for any unforeseen issues.
-Ask anyone who manages lens consignments….it’s a lot of work.
+So back to prep, before the day even begins, all of the requested lenses need to be ordered, organized, checked for expiration/contamination, and ensured there are adequate backups for any unforeseen issues.
+Ask anyone who manages lens consignments, it’s a lot of work!
 But it doesn’t stop there…